-For unconstrained DO problems, some studies have recently developed differentially private algorithms over directed networks.
-Chen et al.~\cite{chen2023differentially} incorporated state-decomposition and constant noise for privacy-preserving DO.
-However, it only preserves privacy per iterations and thus the cumulative privacy loss increases to infinity over time.
-Additionally, their convergence and privacy analysis relied on the boundedness of the gradient, which is impractical in many applications such as the distributed economic dispatch with commonly used quadratic cost functions.
-Wang et al.~\cite{wang2023tailoring} relaxed the bounded gradient assumption and ensured the $\varepsilon$-DP over infinite iterations, but they require that the adjacency gradients should be the same near the optimal point.
-Huang et al.~\cite{huang2024differential} have shown that the gradient tracking-based algorithm cannot reach $\epsilon$-DP when the stepsizes chosen are not summable under Laplacian noise.
-These works all assume that the cost functions are strongly convex or convex and ignore potential global constraints.
-For DRA with global coupling constraints, Han et al.~\cite{han2016differentially} achieved DP for constraints by adding noise to public signals, but this requires an extra entity for information collection and broadcasting.
-Ding et al.~\cite{ding2021differentiallyra} and Wu et al.~\cite{wu2022differentially} preserved the privacy of cost functions for distributed resource allocation, but these works are limited to undirected networks.
-To the best of our knowledge, there is no work deal with differentially private DRA over directed networks.
+Recent studies have developed differentially private algorithms for unconstrained distributed optimization (DO) over directed networks. \cite{chen2023differentially} used state-decomposition and constant noise for privacy-preserving DO, but this only preserves privacy per iteration, leading to cumulative privacy loss over time.
+Their convergence and privacy analysis also relied on gradient boundedness, which is impractical for applications like distributed economic dispatch with quadratic cost functions. \cite{wang2023tailoring} relaxed the gradient boundedness assumption, ensuring $\epsilon$-DP over infinite iterations, but required adjacency gradients to be identical near the optimal point. \cite{huang2024differential} showed that gradient tracking-based algorithms cannot achieve $\epsilon$-DP under Laplacian noise with non-summable step sizes.
+These studies assume strong convexity or convexity of the cost functions.
+For non-convex objectives, privacy-preserving algorithms have been proposed by \cite{wang2022decentralized} and \cite{wang2023decentralized}, but they rely on bounded gradient assumptions and apply only to undirected graphs.
+For DRA with global coupling constraints, \cite{han2016differentially} achieved DP by adding noise to public signals, but this requires an additional entity for information collection and broadcasting. \cite{ding2021differentiallyra} preserved the privacy of cost functions for DRA, though their work is limited to undirected networks. \cite{wang2024robust} used primal-dual algorithms for finite DP in DRA, but their approach also applies only to undirected graphs and requires additional variables and noise for directed graphs.
+For directed networks, \cite{lu2023privacy} employed conditional noise for privacy protection in distributed economic dispatch problems.
+However, their privacy analysis is limited to quadratic cost functions, and their definition of privacy lacks flexibility and generality.
+To date, no work addresses differentially private DRA over directed networks.